Lithuania in the Eurovision Song Contest 2018: Semi-finals

 The two semi-finals of the competition took place at the LRT studios in Vilnius on 24 February and 3 March 2018 and featured seven competing entries each.
 The semi-finals were broadcast live; all other preceding shows were pre-recorded earlier in the week before their airdates.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer; first and second semi-final), Dalia Ibelhauptaitė (director and playwright; first and second semi-final), Tomas Sinickis (musician and singer-songwriter; first semi-final), Giedrė Kilčiauskienė (singer; first semi-final), Arnoldas Lukošius (keyboardist; second semi-final) and Darius Užkuraitis (LRT Opus director; second semi-final).
 The top three entries advanced to the final from each semi-final, while the bottom four were eliminated.

 Final

 The final of the competition took place on 11 March 2018 at the Žalgirio Arena in Kaunas and featured the remaining six entries that qualified from the semi-finals.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer), Dalia Ibelhauptaitė (director and playwright), Sasha Song (singer-songwriter), Vytautas Rumšas (actor), Leon Somov (producer and composer), Dovilė Filmanavičiūtė (singer-songwriter) and Milda Adomaitienė (music teacher).
-"When We're Old" performed by Ieva Zasimauskaitė was selected as the winner after gaining the most points following the combination of the jury vote and the public vote.
-In addition to the performances of the competing entries, the show was opened with 2001 Lithuanian Eurovision entrant Skamp performing the song "Laisvė", Raminta Naujalytė-Bjelle performing the song "Baltas paukštis", Fusedmarc performing the 2017 Lithuanian Eurovision entry "Rain of Revolution" and Ari Ólafsson performing the 2018 Icelandic Eurovision entry "Our Choice", while the interval acts included Original Copy, Thundertale, juror Sasha Song, Moniqué performing the song "Nenoriu grįžt namo" and Saara Aalto performing a modified version of the 2018 Finnish Eurovision entry "Monsters" which contained one verse in Lithuanian.
+"When We're Old", performed by Ieva Zasimauskaitė, was selected as the winner after gaining the most points following the combination of the jury vote and the public vote.
+In addition to the performances of the competing entries, the show was opened with 2001 Lithuanian Eurovision entrant Skamp performing the song "Laisvė", Raminta Naujalytė-Bjelle performing the song "Baltas paukštis", Fusedmarc performing the 2017 Lithuanian Eurovision entry "Rain of Revolution", and Ari Ólafsson performing the 2018 Icelandic Eurovision entry "Our Choice", while the interval acts included Original Copy, Thundertale, juror Sasha Song, Moniqué performing the song "Nenoriu grįžt namo", and Saara Aalto performing a modified version of the 2018 Finnish Eurovision entry "Monsters", which contained one verse in Lithuanian.

 Promotion

 Ieva Zasimauskaitė made several appearances across Europe to specifically promote "When We're Old" as the Lithuanian Eurovision entry.
 On 24 March, Zasimauskaitė performed during the Eurovision PreParty Riga, which was organised by OGAE Latvia and held at the Crystal Club Concert Hall in Riga, Latvia.
-Between 8 and 11 April, Zasimauskaitė took part in promotional activities in Tel Aviv, Israel and performed during the Israel Calling event held at the Rabin Square.
+Between 8 and 11 April, Zasimauskaitė took part in promotional activities in Tel Aviv, Israel, and performed during the Israel Calling event held at the Rabin Square.
 On 17 April, Zasimauskaitė performed during the London Eurovision Party, which was held at the Café de Paris venue in London, United Kingdom and hosted by Nicki French and Paddy O'Connell.